Skip to content

 Description

-This performance incentive problem occurs where there is a single winner, with no reward for any other performances, this is 'winner takes all'.
+This issue occurs where there is a single winner with no reward for any other achievements.
+This is 'winner takes all'.

-A 'winner takes all prize' will normally only motivate a small section of the population, those who think they have a reasonable chance of winning that prize, with no motivating effect on the remaining majority.
+A 'winner takes all' prize will normally only motivate a small section of the population: those who think they have a reasonable chance of winning that prize, while having no motivating effect on the remaining majority.

 Example